r1chardj0n3s/angboard/README.md

 **Note: requires python3**  (3.4 is recommended)

-To set up, first install node / npm per your operating system, and then:
+To set up, first install the following as per your operating system:

+1. Python 3
+2. virtualenv
+3. tox
+4. git

+And then:

 1. `git clone https://github.com/r1chardj0n3s/angboard`
 2. `cd angboard`